eleda77/eleda77.github.io/docs/vocab_list.md

 **doddle** - a very easy task

+**dory** - a flat-bottomed boat with high flaring sides, sharp bow, and deep V-shaped transom

+**doughty** - brave and persistent (no, not doughy)

 **drumlin** - oan val-shaped hill, largely composed of glacial drift, formed beneath a glacier or ice sheet and aligned in the direction of ice flow
 ### E {#header-title-5}
+**equerry** - an officer of the British royal household who attends or assists members of the royal family

 **eructation** - a belch

 **eschatological** - relating to death, judgment, and the final destiny of the soul and of humankind